EstefaniaCC/academic_website/content/authors/admin/_index.md

 - Visitors
 ---

 <p style="font-family:Roboto; font-size: 18px;" align=justify>Hello!
-My name is Estefanía Coronado and I am an Expert Researcher in the <a href="https://ict.fbk.eu/units/smart-networks-and-services/" target="_blank">Smart Networks and Services (SENSE)</a> Unit at <a href="https://www.fbk.eu/" target="_blank">Fondazione Bruno Kessler</a> (Italy).
+My name is Estefanía Coronado and I am a researcher in the Software Networks area at <a href="https://i2cat.net/" target="_blank">Fundació i2CAT</a> (Spain).
+From 2018 to 2020 I was an expert researcher at <a href="https://www.fbk.eu/" target="_blank">Fondazione Bruno Kessler</a> (Italy).
 In 2018 I completed my PhD at the <a href="https://www.uclm.es/" target="_blank">Univ. of Castilla-La Mancha</a> (Spain) on multimedia distribution over SD-WLANs.
 I received the M.Sc. degrees in Computer Engineering and Advanced Computer Technologies in 2014 and 2015 from the same university.
 I have published around 25 papers in international journals and conferences.
-My research interests include wireless and mobile communications, network slicing, SDN, NFV, AI-driven networks and automated network management. </p>
+My research interests include wireless and mobile communications, MEC systems, network slicing, SDN, NFV, AI-driven networks and automated network management. </p>